parksconservancy/priority-projects-suitability/README.md

 9. CalEnviro Screen pollution values in the 60th percentile and above for **"Pollution Burden"** were included in data and get a score of 5 and values below that received a score of 1
 10. CalEnviro Screen poverty (percent of the population living below two times the federal poverty level) data include values in the 40th percentile or above receiving a score of 5 and values below that having a score of 1.
 11. Heat severity is measured on a scale of 1-5., with 1 being a relatively mild heat area (slightly above the mean for the city), and 5 being a severe heat area (significantly above the mean for the city).
 Suitability values are assigned the same class.
+12. Open space data were queried to exclude city parks so the focus would be on land management types that the Conservancy typically does work on.
+Additionally, excluding these areas would serve to not increase suitability score in a way that suggests its presence would be a negative factor in areas where inputs like sea level rise, poverty and pollution are a more valuable indicator of overall community vulnerability.
-12. The resulting rasters are input into the suitability modeler in ArcGIS pro, transformed, and an output raster is generated.
+13. The resulting rasters are input into the suitability modeler in ArcGIS pro, transformed, and an output raster is generated.

 #### Sample Suitability Analysis:
 ![Suitability Map](graphics/suitabilitysample.jpg)